openvinotoolkit/openvino_notebooks/notebooks/405-paddle-ocr-webcam/README.md

 NOTE: _To use the webcam, you must run this Jupyter notebook on a computer with a webcam.
 If you run on a server, the webcam will not work.
 However, you can still do inference on a video in the final step._

+NOTE: _If you would like to use iGPU as your device to run the inference for PaddleOCR, please note that the text recognition model within PaddleOCR is a deep learning model with dynamic input shape.
+Since our current release of OpenVINO 2022.1 doesn't support dynamic shape on iGPU, you cannot switch inference device to "GPU" for this demo.
+If you still want to try running inference on iGPU for PaddleOCR, it's recommended to resize the input images, i.e. the bounding box images from text detection, into a fixed size to remove the dynamic input shape effect, for which some performance loss may be expected._

 For more information about the other PaddleOCR pre-trained models, refer to the [PaddleOCR Github](https://github.com/PaddlePaddle/PaddleOCR)  or [PaddleOCR Gitee](https://gitee.com/paddlepaddle/PaddleOCR).